gaurav19063/zomatoapi/README.md

 A Python wrapper for the Zomato API v2.1

 ### Reference
-This a modified and debugged version of zomatopy.
+This is a modified and debugged version of zomatopy.
 Find zomatopy [here](https://github.com/sharadbhat/Zomatopy).

 ## Installation